WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 utilize a domain name for the authority component.

 The destinations parameter in the consumer TG description MAY be included.
-If it is included, the destinations MUST be a subet of the addresses present in the certificate found in the origins element in the provider TG description.
+If it is included, the destinations MUST be a subset of the addresses present in the certificate found in the origins element in the provider TG description.
 Since a consumer does not act as an authentication service as specified in [@?RFC8224], the origins